PBS-JHU-Journal-Club/PBS-JHU-Journal-Club.github.io/_publications/Ravens.md

 Discussion notes: See also [Constructing and Forgetting Temporal Context in the Human Cerebral Cortex](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3078224) (Chien & Honey, 2020) suggested by Xian and this cool [podcast interview](https://braininspired.co/podcast/18/) with Dean Buonomano at UCLA suggested by Makaela!

-We have also concluded that birds may or may not be real.
+Our journal club jury is still undecided as to whether or not birds are real.